walterhiggins/WMPJS/README.md

 ![Crafting Recipe for a Bow](img/recipes/ender-bow-recipe.png)

+Put the crafted Ender Bow in your inventory but don't try using it just yet.
+It will still behave just like a regular bow.
+We'll add the teleportation magic in the next recipe.
-#### Using Bukkit Classes and Enums in Javascript
+### Using Bukkit Classes and Enums in Javascript
+On lines 2 and 3 of listing 12.1 we declare 2 variables:

+    var bkEnchantment = org.bukkit.enchantments.Enchantment;
+    var bkShapedRecipe = org.bukkit.inventory.ShapedRecipe;

 The names of classes in Java can be quite long-winded because you have to include the package name and the class name.
-Java programmers TODO
+Java programmers call this the *fully qualified name*.
+In Java programmers will often save themselves the need to use fully qualified names by *importing* packages.
+The Javascript engine which runs inside Java has an *importPackage()* function but this function is not supported in later versions of Javascript for Java.
+I personally like to avoid using fully qualified names throughout javascript code which is why whenever I need to refer to a Bukkit Type I declare a short-named variable at the top of the module which refers to the longer fully-qualified name of the Bukkit Type.
+I also put a *bk* at the front of the variable name so I know I'm working with a Bukkit object and not a regular Javascript object.
+This is just a personal preference.
+I've found it helps me when I'm writing plugins in Javascript.
+It may be useful to you too.

-#### Enchantments
+### Enchantments
 One way you can mark an item as having special powers is to add an enchantment to it.
 Enchanted items shimmer and glow in the game.
 An Ender Bow should shimmer so that the player knows they're not holding a regular bow.
 For most of the activities you can do in the game, there are equivalent classes and methods in the Bukkit API.
 For example: In the game players can *add enchantments* to *items*.
 If we browse the Bukki API reference we see there's an *inventory* package which has a couple of classes one of which is called *ItemStack*.
 An ItemStack is a collection of one or more *Items* which can be placed in one of the player's inventory slots or held in the player's hand.
 This *ItemStack* class has *addEnchantment()* and *addUnsafeEnchantment()* methods which we can use to add special powers to items in the game.
 I'll get into why I chose *addUnsafeEnchantment()* over *addEnchantment()* in a moment but first let's figure out what we want to do:

 1. We want to *enchant* the item created from the recipe so that it shimmers and is visually distinct from a regular Bow.
 2. We're going to use a ShapedRecipe object.
 The ShapedRecipe constructor - that is the function which will create a new Recipe() object, takes an *Item* as a parameter - this item will in turn be created each time a player uses the recipe in the in-game crafting table.
 3. We know (from browsing the API reference) that we can add a new recipe to the game using Bukkit.addRecipe() or Server.addRecipe()

 The first thing we do is load ScriptCraft's *items* module.
 This module simplifies the creation of Java ItemStack objects.
 If you want to create ItemStack of 1 Bow.
 You call *items.bow(1)* and it will return a Java ItemStack object to which enchantments can be added.
+The *items* module has roughly 350 different functions - 1 for each of the materials in Minecraft.
+You can call each of these functions in 3 different ways.
+Let's take the *items.bow()* function as an example:

+* items.bow() when called without parameters will return the value *org.bukkit.Material.BOW*.
+This is a *Material* object which is used throughout the Bukkit API.
+* items.bow() when called with a number as a parameter e.g. *items.bow(2)* will return an *org.bukkit.inventory.ItemStack* object of 2 Bows.
+The *ItemStack* type is also used throughout the Bukkit API.
+* items.bow() when called with a *Material* as a parameter e.g. *items.bow(material)* will compare the material to the material for this function (each function has its own material) and return true if it's the same or false if it isn't.
+We saw an example of this in listing 5.6 when we wanted to check if a broken block was of type SAND.

 There are many different *Enchantments* in Minecraft some of which are designed for use with Bows.
 We want to use an enchantment which is not already designed for a Bow because we don't want to interfere with existing enchantment rules.
 The problem is, if we add an enchantment which was not designed for the item, the enchantment might not stick.
 For this reason, we use the *addUnsafeEnchantment()* method because we want to add an enchantment which was not designed for the Bow item.
 If we look at the list of possible *Enchantments* in the Bukkit API docs, there are no obvious teleportation-related enchantments so I chose the *LUCK* enchantment as it's normally for use with Fishing Rods.

 Adding a Level 3 LUCK enchantment to a Bow minimizes the risk that this particular configuration of Item, Enchantment and Level will conflict with existing Item/Enchantment game rules.

-#### The Recipe
+### The Recipe
 Having created and enchanted the item which will be cooked every time the player uses the recipe, the next step is to setup the ingredients for the recipe.

+#### A *new* way to create objects
+In Javascript we can create objects using *Object Literals* like this:

+    var myNewObject = { name: 'Ender Bow' }

+... but there's another way to create objects we haven't mentioned yet.
+The *new* keyword in javascript can be used to create a new javascript Ojbect.
+For example Javascript has a Date function which when you call it like this returns the current date and time as a String (In Java 7 for Linux the following code throws an exception but the official Javascript Specification says you should be able to call Date() as follows) :

+    var today = Date();

+...
+However, when you add the *new* keyword in front of the call to Date() it behaves differently.
+When called like this, the *Date()* function returns a new Object of type Date:

+    var today = new Date();

+The *new* keyword in Javascript means the Date() function becomes a *constructor*.
+A constructor is any function which returns a new object.
+In *Java* there are only limited ways to create objects using Object Literals so the most common way to construct a new object in *Java* is using the *new* keyword.
+The statement below:

+    var enderBowRecipe = new bkShapedRecipe( enderBow );

+... creates a new Java object of type *org.bukkit.inventory.ShapedRecipe* (remember: we declared the bkShapedRecipe variable as short-hand for *org.bukkit.inventory.ShapedRecipe*), passing the *enderBow* object as a parameter.

-##### The crafting Grid
+#### The crafting Grid
 The Crafting Grid in Minecraft is what appears on screen when you right-click on a crafting table.
 It's essential for creating tools and weapons in the game.
 The Grid is 3 x 3.
 It consists of 3 rows each of which have 3 slots.
 We need to be able to define - in code - what combination of ingredients will result in a new Ender Bow.
 Fortunately this is relatively easy.
 The in-game grid can be mapped to an Array of JavaScript strings which substitute each letter for a material.
 The following diagram shows the crafting grid with letters superimposed on each cell.

 ![Crafting Grid with material codes](img/recipes/gridwithletters.png)